oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at-vienna.md

 <div class="vega-chart" id="imm_wd_at-vienna"></div>

+If this number is close to 1, COVID would still spread but deaths would mostly vanish.
+From a cursory glance it looks like we lost more than one month to reach that point by not prioritizing first doses so far.
+This difference will likely be crucial if the UK variant leads to a higher number of cases in the coming months.

 # Sources

 [^1]: The prioritization scheme I chose is roughly as described in this [response](https://www.bmj.com/content/372/bmj.n710/rr).
 The age brackets available in my data set don't match those in the proposed scheme exactly.
 I used the relative risk as published by the CDC to prioritize the groups.